Eridan-Games-Studio/eridan-wiki/docs/worlds/haven/Callings.md

 ### Signature Ability – Calling in Favors

-Spend 3 [[Core-Rules#preparation-pool|Preparation dice]] to establish a contact, informant, or group you "just happen to know."
+Spend 3 [Preparation dice](Core-Rules.md#preparation-pool) to establish a contact, informant, or group you "just happen to know."
 Describe the GM who he is, and what does he do (or do it together).
 Those people will almost always help you out, sometimes even when it goes out of their way.
 But such actions can provide consequences, for you and for them.
 You can add that contact to your character sheet; he is now part of the narrative.

 ### Trigger ready

 Whenever you are surprised by an action, or GM reveals a threat, you may expend one Preparation Die to act first, before the action GM announced.
 (Attack, dodge, tackle, hide.)
-If you would suffer consequences in form of Wounds or Exhausting a die, you remove one die less (to a minimum of 0) Once per session you may use this ability for free, but each subsequent use costs one [[Core-Rules#luck|Luck]].
+If you would suffer consequences in form of Wounds or Exhausting a die, you remove one die less (to a minimum of 0) Once per session you may use this ability for free, but each subsequent use costs one [Luck](Core-Rules.md#luck).

 ### Molded by the City (Choose One):